 - Since you trigger both of your passives with runes, you shouldn't start with Long Sword, Amplifying Tome, or Doran's Blade.

-- Boots of Speed & Health Potion x3:
+- Boots & Health Potion x3:

 For some extra speed initially.
 More of a chance to escape if you're caught in an early game gank or fight.
 Health potions give you more lane time when you're being harassed.

 - Sorcerer's Shoes:

 These boots give you that extra Magic Pen that help you do more damage to your enemies building MR.

 - Sheen > Lich Bane:

 Prepare to kill every opposing champ...... seriously.
 You are going to do insane damage with Mark of the Assassin and with your Q>R combo you're going to reap.
 I find that Lich Bane combined with Guinsoo's Rageblade is absolutely amazing and does extreme amounts of damage, especially if you get them first.

 - SITUATIONAL: Amplifying Tome > Mejai's Soulstealer: